Delivering Innovation and Cost Savings

 Construction of the facility was completed late 2012.
 Since the project began, the net savings to the taxpayer is $238M while delivering a new flexible infrastructure to meet national security manufacturing needs for the next two decades.

-The massive relocation of the manufacturing facility in Kansas City, Mo. to the new National Security Campus began in January 2013.
-The relocation teams have safely and securely moved a wide range of equipment including tools weighing as little as 6 ounces to a milling machine weighing 87,000 pounds.
-By the end of the move in August 2014, about 3,000 truckloads will have transported thousands of pieces of equipment and 30,000 crates – which if stacked would be more than 5 times the height of Mount Everest.
+The move from the old Bannister Federal Complex began in January 2013.
+During the 18-month move, the relocation teams safely and securely moved a wide range of equipment including tools weighing as little as 6 ounces to a milling machine weighing 87,000 pounds.
+By the end of the move, about 3,000 truckloads transported thousands of pieces of equipment and 30,000 crates, which if stacked would have been more than 5 times the height of Mount Everest.

-The construction of the National Security Campus was critical to keeping more than 2,500 highly-skilled engineering and manufacturing jobs in Kansas City and revitalized the construction industry by generating more than 1,000 new construction jobs.
-It has boosted the local economy with hundreds of millions of dollars in much needed economic development to the region, including $1 million new tax revenue to the Grandview School District.
+The move finished in July 2014, one month ahead of the original schedule and in time to celebrate the 65th year of operations.
+The construction of the KC NSC helped revitalize the construction industry by generating more than 1,000 new construction jobs and boosting the local economy with hundreds of millions of dollars in much needed economic development to the region, including $1 million new tax revenue to the Grandview School District.